yzhou442/Equiz/helm-chart/README.md

-This chart was created by Kompose
+This is an Equiz chart based on moodle with coderunner, moodle stack.